Sign In / Sign Out

-Four full-time accomplished faculty teach in spacious, well-equipped studios that offer a complete range of print media.
-While individual students are encouraged to pursue a personal direction, the faculty encourage students to become well-rounded printmakers by experiencing and understanding many media, processes and approaches.
+The BFA in art with a concentration in printmaking provides a complete studio experience with regular courses in book arts, digital processes, intaglio, lithography, papermaking, photogravure, relief, screenprint and other graphic applications.
+Faculty teach in spacious, well-equipped studios that offer a complete range of print media.
+While individual students are encouraged to pursue a personal direction, the faculty encourage students to become well-rounded printmakers by experiencing and understanding many media processes and approaches.
 No style, technique or aesthetic approach is stressed over another, so the individual quality of each student's work is the essential measure of achievement.
-Collaboration, experimentation and transdisciplinary approaches to making art are encouraged, and students often work with other areas in the School of Art, such as photography, intermedia, painting and drawing, and sculpture.
+Collaboration, experimentation and transdisciplinary approaches to making art are encouraged, and students often work with other areas in the School of Art, such as photography, intermedia, painting, drawing and sculpture.

 Art (Printmaking) (BFA)

 Design & the Arts, Herberger Institute for

 A major map outlines the degree’s requirements for graduation.